DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has become a pivotal paradigm for LLM post-training, leveraging test-time scaling~\citep{snell2024scaling} to advance complex reasoning and agentic capabilities~\citep{Claude-Opus-4.5,openai_o1,deepseek-math-v2,team2025introducing,team2026longcat}.
 The RL training loop sequentially cycles through rollout (trajectory generation), experience preparation (reward and reference computation), and model training.
-In practice, rollout accounts for 50\%--80\% of total step duration, making it the dominant throughput bottleneck~\citep{team2025introducing,wu2025llamarl,xiao2023adaptive}.
-The bottleneck is further exacerbated by the skewed generation problem: under synchronous training, the entire batch is blocked by the single longest output, leaving most devices idle.
-In mathematics and coding tasks, for example, the 99th-percentile output length can exceed the median by over an order of magnitude (Figures~\ref{fig:resp_in_house} and~\ref{fig:resp_in_house_2}), and generation workloads are memory-bound, so additional compute resources yield negligible speedup.
-Critically, these long-tailed trajectories are indispensable: recent work on reasoning LLMs~\citep{openai_o1,guo2025deepseek} demonstrates that extended chain-of-thought trajectories---precisely those in the tail of the generation-length distribution---are the primary carriers of emergent reasoning capabilities during RL training.

-This motivates asynchronous training, where generation and training overlap to improve training efficiency.
-However, asynchronous training introduce a fundamental tension between efficiency and algorithmic correctness.
-Asynchronous training inherently yields stale trajectories, necessitating importance sampling to bridge the distribution gap between the rollout and the latest policy.
-Crucially, even with these corrections, the requirement for intra-trajectory policy consistency remains absolute.
-Widely adopted algorithms like PPO~\citep{schulman2017proximal} and GRPO~\citep{shao2024deepseekmath} rely on this assumption to underpin their convergence guarantees.

-To achieve stable convergence in asynchronous training, we identify three key constraints: (i) \textit{intra-trajectory policy consistency} (C1), ensuring each trajectory generated by a single policy version; (ii) \textit{data integrity} (C2) preventing the discard of trajectories, especially crucial long-tailed reasoning trajectories; and (iii) \textit{bounded staleness} (C3) limiting the lag between generating and training policies.
-We further formalize these constraints in Section~\ref{sec:Asynchronous RL Training}.
+Among these stages, rollout accounts for 50\%--80\% of the total step duration and represents the fundamental training bottleneck~\citep{team2025longcat,wu2025llamarl,xiao2023adaptive}.
+As industrial deployments scale to thousands of accelerators, optimizing rollout efficiency directly determines the overall training cost and turnaround time.